Laminar post-stall wakes of tapered swept wings: Problem setup

 \section{Problem setup}

 We consider laminar flows over tapered wings with a NACA 0015 cross-sectional profile.
 The spatial coordinates of streamwise, transverse, and spanwise directions are denoted by $(x,y,z)$, respectively.
 The origin is placed at the LE of the wing root, as shown in figure \ref{fig:setup_mesh}.
 The NACA 0015 profile is defined on the $(x,y)$ plane, which is extruded from the wing root in the spanwise direction to form the $3$-D wing.
 Wing taper is defined by the taper ratio $\lambda = c_\text{tip} / c_\text{root}$, where $c_\text{tip}$ and $c_\text{root}$ are tip and root chord-lengths, respectively, as shown in figure \ref{fig:setup_mesh}($a$).
 For all wings considered herein, the chord length decreases linearly from root to tip.
 The non-dimensional mean chord length $c$ at the spanwise location of $z = b/2$ is taken to be the characteristic length used to non-dimensionalize all spatial variables.
+The mean chord $c$ is fixed and independent of $\lambda$ for all wing planforms studied herein.

 The semi aspect ratio of the wings is set as $sAR = b/c = 1$ and $2$, where $b$ is the half-span length, as shown in figure \ref{fig:setup_mesh}($d$).
 We consider half-span wing models with symmetry imposed at the root.
 The angles of attack, $\alpha = 14^\circ$, $18^\circ$, and $22^\circ$, are defined between the airfoil chord line and the streamwise direction.
 The present wing geometries have sharp trailing edge and straight-cut wing tip.
-The mean-chord-based Reynolds number is set to $Re_{c} = 600$ and freestream Mach number $M_\infty = 0.1$ for the present study.
+The mean-chord-based Reynolds number is set to $Re_{c} = 600$ and the freestream Mach number is set to $M_\infty = 0.1$.
 Taper changes the local Reynolds number $Re_{L_c}$, defined as a function of the spanwise location \citep{Traub:AIAAJ15}.
-For the present study, the difference between $c_\text{tip}$ and $c_\text{root}$ accounts for a maximum variation of $60\%$ on $Re_{L_c}$ along the span, from $\min(Re_{L_c}) = 250$ and $\max(Re_{L_c}) = 950$ at the lowest taper ratio.
+For the present study, the difference between $c_\text{tip}$ and $c_\text{root}$ accounts for a maximum variation of $60\%$ on $Re_{L_c}$ along the span, from $\min(Re_{L_c}) = 250$ to $\max(Re_{L_c}) = 950$ at the lowest taper ratio.

+For tapered swept wings, the $3$-D computational setup is sheared in the chordwise direction and the LE sweep angle is defined between the $z$-direction and the LE.
+Tapered wings have different LE and TE sweep angles ($\Lambda_\text{LE}$ and $\Lambda_\text{TE}$, respectively), as shown in figure \ref{fig:setup_mesh}($a$).
+Note that the wing planform can be specified with two parameters out of the three parameters of taper ratio ($\lambda$), LE, and TE sweep.
+Given that $(c_\text{tip}+c_\text{root})/2 = c$, for a chosen $\lambda$, $\Lambda_\text{LE}$, and $sAR$ we have